Draw Me a Flower: Processing and Grounding Abstraction in Natural Language: The Hexagons Dataset

-Our finalized dataset is then the collection of all {\em drawing procedures}, composed of instructions and their aligned executions collected in both rounds, after having passed our quality assurance process and error correction (as described in Appendix~\ref{appendix:quality assurance}).
-Tables~\ref{table:dataset volume} and \ref{table:datasetStatistics} show the size of the dataset and its overall statistics.
+Our finalized dataset is the collection of all drawing procedures, composed of instructions and their aligned executions collected in both annotation rounds and some from the recruitment stage, after having passed our quality assurance and consolidation process.
+In total, we collected 620 drawing procedures yielding 4177 drawing steps, that is, 4177 instructions with aligned executions, circa 100K tokens.
+Table~\ref{table:dataset_volume} shows the data statistics.

-Table~\ref{table:examples abstract strucutres } illustrates the types of abstract structures we were able to elicit in accordance with the categories we defined apriory (reflected in Table~\ref{table:task_gallery}).
-Figures~\ref{Fig: columns inefficient} and \ref{Fig: columns efficient} are two detailed examples of drawing procedures that illustrate different levels of abstraction expressed with regard to a single target image.\footnote{See Appendix~\ref{appendix: dataset examples} for more examples illustrating the variety of abstractions for different images and categories.}
+\paragraph{Quantitative Analysis} In order to quantitatively evaluate the resulting dataset, we define Board-Based and Action-Based metrics that compare two different executions of an instruction.

+Let us define a function \(f(x)\) that accepts a board state \(x\), and translates it into a set of elements \(\langle position, color\rangle\) that indicate the colored tiles.
+Now let \(b\) and \(b'\) be two states of the board, where \(b\) and \(b'\) are considered {\em gold} and {\em hypothesis} respectively.

+Based on the \(f(x)\) function, we can define Precision and Recall as in Equations~\eqref{eq:precision} and \eqref{eq:recall}, respectively, where precision is the percentage of tiles correctly colored from all those colored in the hypothesis, and recall is the percentage of tiles correctly colored from all those colored in gold.
+We then define F1 as usual as the harmonic mean of the two (See illustration in Figure~\ref{fig:metrics}).

+The metrics we report come in two flavours.
+In Board-Based Metrics, \(f(b)\) picks up all colored tiles in the resulting image after each step.
+In Action-Based Metrics, \(f(b)\) focuses {\em only} on the tiles that changed color in the current step, that is, on the instruction's {\em denotation} (rather than the entire board state).

+For assessing the quality of the {dataset}, we compare for each drawing step, the board states (or actions) of the Instructor considered as gold, to the board states (or actions) of a Verifier, considered the hypothesis.
+We report the Mean F1 and Exact Match (EM) averaged over the entire dataset.
+In addition we report the Max(/Min) Mean F1 and EM which takes into account only the higher(/lower)-scoring Verifier for each step.

+Table~\ref{table:dataset_evaluation} shows the dataset evaluation.
+The EM metric is more strict than Mean F1.
+The Max Mean-F1 score of circa 96 indicates that the images can most of the times be reproduced by at least one human following the instructions, despite the complexity of the instructions.

-To understand better the distribution of elicited structures, we sampled 24 drawing procedures, with a total of 194 drawing steps, while preserving the internal proportion between image categories (Table~\ref{table:task_gallery}) and between both data collections rounds (Section~\ref{sub-sec:data collection}).
-We manually categorized utterances according to abstract, linguistic and spatial phenomena observed in the NL utterances.
-Table~\ref{table:qualitative analysis} then summarizes the distribution of these phenomena in our sample.
+\paragraph{Qualitative Analysis: Overall Phenomena} In order to understand the distribution of the elicited NL phenomena in our dataset we sampled 24 drawing procedures with a total of 194 drawing steps (instruction), preserving the internal distribution of stimuli types and annotation rounds.
+We then manually categorized utterances according to abstract, linguistic and spatial phenomena, as summarized in Table~\ref{table:qualitative_phenomena}.